trufflesuite/truffle/README.md

 yarn add <npm-package> [--dev] # Use yarn
 ```

 If you'd like to update a dependency to the same version across all packages, you might find [this utility](https://www.npmjs.com/package/lerna-update-wizard) helpful.

+*Notes on project branches:*
++    `master`: Stable, released version (v4)
++    `beta`: Released beta version (v5.0.0-beta.x)
++    `develop`: Work targeting stable release (v4)
++    `next`: Upcoming feature development and most new work (v5)

+Please make pull requests against `next` for any substantial changes.
+Small changes and bugfixes can be considered for `develop`.

 ### License

 MIT